lodomo/CS314-Term-Project/DEVNOTES.md

     - Downloaded the installer from the official website.
     - Version for this project is 2.34.1

-4) Created a MondoDB Database
+4) Created a MondoDB Databa:se
     - URI needs to be added to the .env file

 5) Created a GitHub Repository